robert-d-schultz/Total-War-Modding-Scripts/README.md

 2. merge_bnks_together
    This merges together two bnks, discards all non-dialogue event wwise objects.
 If the two bnks have a dialogue event with the same ID, it will merge their decision trees together.
-   It's really only useful for making a compatibility mod.
+   It's really only useful for making a compatibility mod (This one -> https://steamcommunity.com/sharedfiles/filedetails/?id=3141097337)

 3. merge_vanilla_decision_trees_into_bnk
    If you only used your custom .bnk in a mod .pack, it would effectively overwrite all of the vanilla voicelines.